 The Columbia City Theater boasts one of the most beautiful settings for live music and performance in Seattle.
 The theater reopened on June 25th, 2010 to rave reviews and was featured in Seattle Weekly’s “Best of Seattle” list after being open for less than two months.
-It has since been dubbed “The city’s finest sounding room,” by SPIN Magazine and its front bar/Bourbon Room “Tuesday Night Music Club” has been listed by The Stranger as the best open mic in Seattle.
-In 2016, the Theater gained new management who have added a youth education multimedia performing arts program, more diverse programming overall and plans for a television show, restaurant and increased private event opportunities.
+It has since been dubbed “The city’s finest sounding room,” by SPIN Magazine.

 During the early 1980's, the theater was a home to much of the DIY punk movement and the touring networks that were created to support it.
-It even was an art commune at one point, and a place that specifically hosted raves under the name “The Lish House”.
+In the years since, it has served as an art commune, an underground disco, and a place that specifically hosted raves under the name “The Lish House”.

-The Theater reopened as an actual public theater in July 2010 as the Columbia City Theater we know now and has been on rise ever since.
-The Theater has been proud to host many fantastic artists including Macklemore & Ryan Lewis, Chris Cornell, Wilco, The Lumineers, The Head and the Heart, Fleet Foxes, Father John Misty, Everclear, Damien Jurado, Robyn Hitchcock, Noah Gundersen, Cameron Miles Jones & Gypsy Temple, Ayron Jones & the Way, Lissie, Griffin House, Andra Day, Ro James, Smino, Behind The Lights/Next Step Youth Programs, The Lara Lavi Band and The SongCatchers, not to mention countless KEXP & KNKX benefit shows all to rave reviews.
+Since the theater reopened in 2010 it has been proud to host many fantastic artists including Macklemore & Ryan Lewis, Wilco, The Lumineers, The Head and the Heart, Fleet Foxes, Father John Misty, Everclear, Damien Jurado, Robyn Hitchcock, Andra Day, Noah Gundersen, Griffin House, Ro James, Smino, Sondre Lerche, Joseph, and many more.

 The Columbia City Theater is located at 4916 Rainier Ave S, Seattle WA 98118